 The student's research supervisor(s) will consult with the student about which faculty members will be useful and appropriate members of her/his Supervisory Committee.
 The Supervisory Committee comprises the research supervisor (and co-supervisor if any) plus two other professors from EEB.
 It must meet at least twice during the 16-month program.
-During the first committee meeting, which should be held no later than three months after registration, the student's academic background is reviewed and the proposed thesis research discussed.
+During the first committee meeting, which should be held no later than 3.5 months after registration, the student's academic background is reviewed and the proposed thesis research discussed.
 A second meeting of the supervisory committee must be held by the end of the eighth month of the MSc program in order to assess the student's academic and research progress, and to make any recommendations for completion of the degree.
 For students making outstanding progress, at a third meeting, the student and committee, may discuss, whether the student could switch from an MSc to a PhD program (see the section "TRANSFER FROM MSc to PhD PROGRAM").
 For all committee meetings, the student must prepare a brief, written, progress report on research plans and, if there has been any, research progress, and send it to committee members at least three full business days in advance of the meeting.
-For all committee meetings, the student is responsible for printing out the committee meeting form (available on the Current EEB Graduate Student webpage, under Forms, Documents: http://www.eeb.utoronto.ca/grad/current/grad-forms.htm), and the supervisor is responsible for completing the form, ensuring that each committee member signs it.
+For all committee meetings, the student is responsible for downloading the committee meeting form, filling in the top section and emailing it to their supervisor and their other supervisory committee members at least a day before the meeting (available on the Current EEB Graduate Student webpage):

+https://eeb.utoronto.ca/education/graduate/graduate-handbook/

+The supervisor is responsible for completing the form, ensuring that each committee member signs it (or emails Kitty with their approval of the form).
 We recommend that the supervisor or student makes copies of the committee meeting report for both the student and the supervisor(s) before the student adds any comments at the end of the form.
 The student may then add their own comments to the form, must sign it, and submit it along with a copy of his/her progress report to the graduate office within one week of the meeting.